sailerco/PublicAPIProxy/README.md

 # PublicAPIProxy
 The backend and frontend are located in the same repository but in separate folders.
-In 'Client' is the frontend located, and in 'ProxyServer' the backend/C# Proxy.
+In `Client` is the frontend located, and in `ProxyServer` the backend/C# Proxy.
 The markdown in these projects present the structure of the respective project.

 (For better workflow, I opened both folders separate IDE windows.)